Infected Blood Inquiry Report: Recommendations Tracker

 The Government accepted the moral case for compensation in December 2022 and my recommendations for compensation were made in the Inquiry’s Second Interim Report of 5 April 2023.

-The first set of regulations for the IBCA (Infected Blood Compensation Authority) came into force.
-The IBCA is expected to begin making the first final compensation payments before the end of 2024.
+The first set of regulations for the IBCA (Infected Blood Compensation Authority) came into force in August 2024 but regulations for affected persons have not yet been laid.
+The IBCA is aiming to make the first compensation payments (to around 20 people) by the end of 2024.
+Most people will not be able to claim until 2025 at the earliest.

 Recommendation 2 - Recognising and remembering what happened to people